Brendan Donovan Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 23rd in the league.
+- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in the league.

-- The Cubs have the 14th-ranked team ERA across all MLB pitching staffs (4.13).
+- The Cubs' 4.15 team ERA ranks 14th across all MLB pitching staffs.

-- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (102 total, 1.1 per game).
+- Cubs pitchers combine to give up the seventh-fewest home runs in baseball (106 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.